-All flights to the Turks and Caicos Islands arrive at the Providenciales International Airport (PLS).
+All international flights to the Turks and Caicos Islands arrive at the Providenciales International Airport (PLS).

-For arrivals from other destinations, travellers will typically connect through a major United States east coast city such as Miami, New York, or Charlotte.
+For arrivals from other destinations, travelers will typically connect through a major United States east coast city such as Miami, New York, or Charlotte.

 Direct flights are offered from 11 North American cities, including Washington DC, New York, Miami, and Toronto.